garrandall/popular-music-data/tracks/your-nose-is-gonna-grow-johnny-crawford.md

 The bogeyman will get you And your nose is gonna grow

-So remember if you lie Ev'ryone will know
+So remember if you lie Everyone will know

 Remember, if you lie your nose is gonna grow-oh-oh-oh-oh-oh

-And ev'ryone will know
+And everyone will know

 You're holding my hand Making plans to stay together